socketsupply/socket/CONTRIBUTING.md

 .\scripts\install.ps1
 ```

-Please follow the instructions in the terminal to install pre-requisites and add `ssc` to your path.
+Please follow the instructions in the terminal to install prerequisites and add `ssc` to your path.

 ### Project structure